Dawn in Darkness

 Dawn in Darkness is the debut studio album by Australian singer and songwriter Mark Holden.
 The album was recorded and released in 1975.

-In an interview with ABC's Talking Heads, Holden said that it sold about 2,000 copies only and was a 'big flop' adding; "It was entirely original, all the songs I wrote as a kid.
+In an interview on the ABC TV program Talking Heads, Holden said that it sold about 2,000 copies only and was a "big flop", adding: "It was entirely original, all the songs I wrote as a kid.
 But it took me, got me out into the world.
 It got me into the game."

 Background and release

-In 1974, Holden entered Showcase '74, a television talent show on Network 9 where he sung original folky songs.
-Holden ultimately placed fifth, performing a track "Tap Dancing Down Easy Street" in the final.
-John Bromwell from Essex Music saw his performances and brought Holden to Sydney.
-Bromwell arranged an audition with Peter Dawkins a record producer with EMI Music who signed Holden.
+In 1974, Holden entered Showcase '74, a television talent show on Network 9, on which he sang original folky songs.
+He ultimately placed fifth, performing "Tap Dancing Down Easy Street" in the final.
+John Bromwell, from Essex Music of Australia, saw his performances and brought Holden to Sydney.
+Bromwell arranged an audition with Peter Dawkins, a record producer with EMI Music, who signed Holden.
 The album is a collection of songs Holden had written leading up to Showcase '74.